Washington, D.C. Feb. 6th, 1838.

 One of the telling remarks of the inherent racism found even in anti-slavery

-circles is the preoccupation with slaves who appeared almost white.
+circles is the preoccupation with slaves of light complexion.
 Even

 dedicated activists such as McKim fell victim to this skin-color trap.

-Stowe made her key character in Uncle Tom's Cabin, Eliza Harris,
+Stowe made her key enslaved character in Uncle Tom's Cabin, Eliza Harris,

-light skinned, evoking even more sympathy from readers.
+light skinned to evoke even more sympathy from readers.

-Many of the slaves held by Williams in his Seventh Street prison were already
+Many of the slaves held by W. H. Williams in his Seventh Street prison were already

 sold, awaiting delivery to new owners in the deep south.
 Washington and

-Baltimore slave dealers often acted as agents for buyers in Mississippi, Alabama
+Baltimore slave dealers often had deep south business connections and acted as agents for buyers in Mississippi, Alabama

 McKim's description of a "fustian flag"--high sounding and boastful

-of a liberty which extends only to white people--flying proudly over a national
+of a liberty that extends only to white people--flying proudly over the national

 of the outrage expressed by his close friend and American Anti-Slavery Society